A personal loan and an unsecured loan are the same thing, but providers use different names to describe the same product.

 I have a bad credit rating.
 What can I do?

 Be honest and tell us when you make your comparison.
 There are some unsecured loans available if you have bad credit.
 If we cannot find a suitable unsecured loan, we will provide you with details of how you can still borrow the money you require.

 It is always a good idea to check your credit report before you apply for an unsecured loan – that way you can see what a potential lender will see before you apply.

 Now you know that an unsecured loan is just another name for a personal loan, and have understood how lenders rate those applying for them, it’s time to take the next step.
-To find the best personal loan for you, at no risk to your credit rating, go to our personal loans calculator.
+To find a great personal loan for you go to our personal loans calculator.

 - Mortgage Guide A mortgage is, in all likelihood, the biggest financial commitment your will undertake

 - Credit Card Guide Everything you always wanted to know about credit but were afraid to ask

 - Credit Unions Banks and payday lenders aren’t the only places you can get a loan